Terms-of-Service-Podcast/termsofservice/README.md

   and press `enter`.
 The result should look like this:
   ![Cloudflare TOS Admin](readme-assets/cloudflare-tos-admin.png)

-- In the image above click on the circled `View Details` link.
+- Click on the circled `View Details` link. (see image above)
-- In the top right, click on the `Manage Deploy` and then on `Retry deployment`.
+- Then, in the top right, click on the circled `Manage Deploy` and then on `Retry deployment`.
   ![Retry Deploy Link](readme-assets/cloudflare-tos-redeploy.png)